klinquist/discordSummarizer/README.md

 This is a personal project I'm making public on Discord.
 It's not meant to be user-friendly outside of my own use case :).

 You'll need to be running Redis (to keep track of the latest message timestamp) as well as a DynamoDB table with `channelId` as the primary key and `timestamp` (number) as the sort key.
+It also sets a `ttl` for 30 days from now - you can configure this to auto-delete old messages in dynamo.

 Obtain a discord access token.
 Pull up the javascript console in your browser (network tab) and log in to discord.
 You'll see an API call being made to https://discord.com/api/v9/channels/...
 The token is in the headers of that request.